aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

 The Docker images extend Ubuntu 16.04.

 You can select version of TensorFlow by passing a ``framework_version`` keyword arg to the TensorFlow Estimator constructor.
 Currently supported versions are listed in the table above.
 You can also set ``framework_version`` to only specify major and minor version, e.g ``1.6``, which will cause your training script to be run on the latest supported patch version of that minor version, which in this example would be 1.6.0.
+Alternatively, you can build your own image by following the instructions in the SageMaker TensorFlow containers repository, and passing ``image_name`` to the TensorFlow Estimator constructor.

 For more information on the contents of the images, see the SageMaker TensorFlow containers repository here: https://github.com/aws/sagemaker-tensorflow-containers/